Ai City: Film adaptation

 An eponymous OVA was produced in 1986 and was shown at movie theaters affiliated with Toho on July 26, 1986.
 The anime starts off sometime in the future, with Kei and Ai running for their lives.
 Ai is a girl who holds a terrible secret which could destroy the current world.
 The world is now populated by Headmeters, people who have psychic powers and whose strength is shown on their forehead when they fight.
 Kei was an experimental Headmeter subject, whose strength never went above level 5.
 In desperate moments, though, when Ai is in trouble, Kei can increase his ability to infinity.
 The one who is after her has a deep secret and is aided by a small dwarflike man who lives in a robotic suit.
 Eventually Ai is captured and Kei, a detective and another Headmeter who was converted to the good side when Kei unleashed his horrible powers must go and rescue her.
 Together they must save Ai and the secret she holds.

+The movie plot is only loosely based on the source manga.